 These soft-based bars aren’t purely date-sweetened, and lean toward dessert, but they are still far more wholesome than your average brownie.
-Each brownie is made purely with whole grains, is spiked with flaxseed, and contains rich dairy-free chocolate.
+Each bar is made purely with whole grains and contains rich dairy-free chocolate.

 Double Chocolate

-Ingredients: whole wheat flour, cane sugar syrup, date paste, canola oil, cocoa powder (processed with alkali), cane sugar, chocolate (unsweetened chocolate, cane sugar, cocoa butter), natural flavors, sea salt, flaxseed, baking soda. contains wheat.
+Ingredients: whole wheat flour, cane sugar, canola oil, date paste, cocoa powder (processed with alkali), glycerin, brown rice syrup, chocolate (unsweetened chocolate, cane sugar, cocoa butter, cocoa powder), gum acacia, malted barley flour, molasses, sea salt, natural flavors, baking soda. contains wheat.

 More Allergen Notes